-The United Kingdom (U.K.) formally left the European Union (E.U.) on January 31, 2020 ("Brexit") and the transition period, during which E.U. laws continued to apply to the U.K., expired on December 31, 2020.
-Accordingly, E.U. laws now only directly apply to the U.K. in respect of Northern Ireland, as laid out in the Protocol on Ireland and Northern Ireland.
-Following the end of the transition period, the E.U. and the U.K. concluded a trade and cooperation agreement ("TCA"), which entered into force on May 1, 2021.
-The TCA includes provisions on the trade of goods (including on customs and tariffs) leaving other areas for further discussion and agreement between the E.U. and the U.K. Since January 1, 2021, the E.U. laws which have been adopted and transposed into U.K. law through secondary legislation continue to be applicable in the U.K. as "retained E.U. law" (subject to any amendment or repeal by the U.K.) Brexit could lead to increasingly divergent national laws and regulations as the U.K. government determines which retained E.U. laws to modify or replace.
+The United Kingdom (U.K.) formally left the European Union (E.U.) on January 31, 2020 ("Brexit").
+Brexit could lead to increasingly divergent national laws and regulations as the U.K. government determines which retained E.U. laws to modify or replace.
 This in turn could impact compliance and operational costs for the Company, in particular to the extent that it is reliant upon access into or outputs from the E.U.
 This, or other effects of Brexit which we cannot anticipate, could have a negative impact on the Company's financial position and results of operations.
+In addition, the consequences of Brexit and ongoing negotiations could introduce significant uncertainties into global financial markets and adversely impact the regions in which we and our clients operate.
 See "Our international operations expose us to instability and changes in economic and political conditions and other risks inherent to international business, which could have a material adverse effect on our results of operations, financial position or cash flows" under "Item 1A.
-Risk Factors".
+Risk Factors."